Sudhandar/blog/docs/index.md

 ## About Me {: #about-me }

-About Me
+I Fix Broken Business Operations That Limit Growth.If your business growth is capped because everything depends on manual work, I build automation systems that change that.
+You get 3x more client capacity.
+Your team gets their time back.
+Your business runs without you.

-I transform healthcare data into actionable intelligence that cuts operational costs by up to 50% while eliminating regulatory risks.
-With specialized expertise in RAG systems and LLM automation pipelines, I've helped healthcare organizations process 300,000+ patient profiles and achieve 86% automation accuracy—all delivered 1-2 months faster than internal timelines.
+In my previous work experience, I transformed healthcare data into actionable intelligence that cuts operational costs by up to 50% while eliminating regulatory risks.
+I've helped healthcare organizations process 300,000+ patient profiles and achieve 86% automation accuracy with projects delivered 1-2 months faster than internal timelines.

-After delivering significant results in enterprise healthcare AI implementations, I'm now bringing these proven approaches directly to organizations as an independent consultant.

 ### Professional Experience

-- **Data Scientist II at Loblaw Companies Limited, Canada**
+- **Data Scientist II at Loblaw Companies Limited**
     - Delivered 300,000+ personalized patient profiles that enabled targeted health recommendations, increasing patient engagement and improving long-term care outcomes

     - Automated medication review audits using GenAI, expanding coverage from 1,000 to 700,000 forms—enabling healthcare providers to identify high-risk patients 86% faster